Rickil/keras_deep-learning/README.md

 ### Results

 We aim to create a robust system for infant brain segmentation, producing the best possible results on the provided dataset.
 Processing the testing set and optimizing results through post-processing methods are key to achieving success.

+## Improvements

+We could use the upper and lower slices to add more context to a pixel.

 ## Project 2: Ship Classification with CNN